MedExpress Article Banner

 Text

 Slips, trips and falls are things we all try to avoid on the job.
-According to the National Safety Council, 211,640 people were hurt badly enough by falls in 2021 to have to take days off of work.1
+According to the National Safety Council, 450,540 people were hurt badly enough by falls from 2021 to 2022 to have to take days off of work.
+They averaged 14 days off work and most often suffered from sprains, strains and tears.1 That makes slips, trips and falls the third highest reason for Days Away from Work, Job Restriction, or Transfer (DART) cases.
+Even more distressing, there were 865 deaths, making it the second highest event that

-Employees can suffer one of these accidents in any career, particularly in the health care support field, building cleaning and maintenance and the transportation and material moving industries.
-Since this is a common concern shared across industries, we’ve put together some ways as an employer that you can help to keep your workplace safe and also how to be prepared if an accident does happen.
+Employeescan suffer one of these accidents in any career, particularly in construction; education; health care; building cleaning and maintenance; agriculture, forestry, fishing and hunting; transportation and warehousing industries.3 Since this is a common concern shared across many fields, we’ve put together some ways as an employer that you can keep your workplace safer and be better prepared if an accident does happen.

 work boots walking